 • Structure your water using any of the methods in Dancing with Water – remember to add salts.
 Bamboo salt is our favorite; it is exceptional for making fulvic-enhanced water.
 It adds many minerals in their ORMUS state and lights up the water/fulvic/fullerene matrix.

 • Add fulvic acids* along with 30 grams of elite shungite to ½ gallon of structured water and allow to mature.
 (Every fulvic acid product is different.
 Each comes from a different location and has a different energetic signature as well as different minerals and a different concentration.
 Follow the directions with each product – and remember that the additional activation using structured water and shungite may reduce the amount you need.
-If you are using Dancing with Water’s Flower of Life Fulvic Mineral Complex, add between 5 and 30 drops to a half gallon of water.)
+If you are using Dancing with Water’s Life Force Fulvic Mineral Complex, add between 5 and 30 drops to a half gallon of water.)

 *NOTE: Fulvic acids can be VERY cleansing.
 Pay attention to your body.
 Start slowly and if you notice symptoms of cleansing, back off and begin again more slowly.